 By Aisha al-Jiyyar

-Student service centers are supposed to do printing, copying and translation for students, according to the terms of their license under Kuwait’s Ministry of Commerce and Industry.
+Student service centers are expected to provide printing, copying and translation services for students, according to the terms of their license under Kuwait’s Ministry of Commerce and Industry.

-However, over a six-month investigation, al-Jiyyar found that four out of 10 of these centers were selling research papers to students for sums ranging from US$50-66 (15 to 20 Kuwaiti dinars ).
-In a poll of 222 students from five colleges at the university—where some 37,000 study—one-third admitted buying papers.
+A six-month investigation found that four out of 10 of these centers were selling research papers to students for sums ranging from $50 to $66 (15 to 20 Kuwaiti Dinars).
+In a poll of 222 students from five colleges at the university—where some 37,000 study—one-third admitted to buying papers.

-In comparison, six private universities in Kuwait al-Jiyyar contacted said their professors use online services such as Turnitin and iThenticate to verify the originality of students’ work.
+Some interviewed professors changed the process for completing academic research in their classes in order to deter would-be plagiarists.
+Others used online services to verify students’ work.
+Al-Jiyyar contacted professors from six private universities in Kuwait who stated they use online services such as Turnitin and iThenticate to verify the originality of students’ work.
 The University of Kuwait, a public institution, does not use those services.